-This topic was covered on a recent episode of the Crunches and Cosmos Podcast.
+This topic was covered on an episode of the Crunches and Cosmos Podcast.
 You can listen to the episode below:

 To get all the details about how to team up with your medical provider, I recommend you listen to the podcast episode but this post provides a good summary.